About Green Dot Bioplastics

 Located in the heart of the scenic Kansas Flint Hills, we founded Green Dot Bioplastics in 2011 with a mission to create a new generation of plastics.

-The skilled researchers in our Product Development Lab are at the forefront of the development of bioplastic materials for innovative, sustainable end use.
+The skilled researchers in our Product Development Lab are at the forefront of the development of bioplastic materials for innovative, sustainable end-use.
 We have seen our raw materials turned into everything from surfboards to toys to wearable fashion to 3D printer filament.
-As with traditional plastics, the uses for Green Dot’s full line of plant-based plastics are as infinite as your imagination, with the added advantages of:
+As with traditional plastics, the uses for Green Dot’s full line of plant-based materials are as infinite as your imagination, with the added advantages of:

 - Decreasing dependency on petroleum-based fossil fuels;